trekhleb/state-of-the-art-shitcode/README.md

 ### 💩 Always write comments in your native language

 If you violated the "No comments" principle then at least try to write comments in a language that is different from the language you use to write the code.
-If your native language is English you may violate this principle.
+If your native language is English you should go back to writing no comments as they take too much time to write anyways, or use this opportunity to practice a language you don't know.

 _Good 👍🏻_